 Profitability Analysis – to allow customer/product profitability reporting

-Activate Profit Centre accounting to enable sales team profit reporting

-Activate Projects to enable Marketing Campaign Management and Analysis with standard links to CRM.

 Operating Concern Settings (FIN-00.01)

 The following main settings within this object will be made:

-Costing-Based Profitability Analysis which offers more flexibility to exertis by allowing statistical SD conditions to be also be reported into COPA.
+Account Based and Costing-Based Profitability Analysis will be activated.
+The latter of which offers more flexibility to exertis by allowing statistical SD conditions to be also be reported into COPA.
+However with SAP’s strategy to develop Account Based only with Simple Finance, then both will be activated.

 Currency (refer to Finance Blueprint)